jdcloudcom/en/documentation/Finance/Online-Buying/Online-Payment/Common-Problems.md

 # Online Payment FAQ
 ## What is the action if the 403 error is shown on the page in the recharging process of Corporate Banking of ICBC?
-Please insert the U-key and click “Recharge” when recharging in the Corporate Banking of ICBC.
+Please insert the U-key and click "Recharge" when recharging in the Corporate Banking of ICBC.
 Otherwise, the 403 error will be displayed.

-## Withholding order of Pay-As-You-Go bill of JD Cloud
+## Withholding Order of Pay-As-You-Go Bill of JD Cloud
 The withholding order of Pay-As-You-Go bill of JD Cloud is as follows:

-1. Valid coupon in JD Cloud account
+1. Valid Coupon in JD Cloud Account
-2. Cash balance in JD Cloud account
+2. Cash Balance in JD Cloud Account

 ## What’s the action if the payment page can’t be opened after confirming the order?
 Generally, the common reason for failure of turning on the payment page is the network or browser.
 In such case, please check the network for exception.
 If the network is available, please check through the methods below: